 After that, I worked 12 years as a product developer at the Netherlands Bureau for Tourism, the national organisation in charge of promoting destination Holland abroad.
 I was responsible for the Dutch Coast and the theme “Nederland Waterland”, showcasing the Netherlands as a destination for watersports and tourism.

 Since 2007 I’m involved in sustainable tourism, as the national operator of the Foundation for Environmental Education Programs Green Key and Blue Flag.
 During 2009-2011 I was the international coordinator for Green Key.

 Sustainable development is very important for public spaces, but also for the sustainability of accommodation providers, for instance.
 As a developer of tourism destinations, I know about the challenge to serve private and public sector interests, both of which constitute a destination.
 Apart from sustainability, public places within destinations – such as coastal areas with their parks, dunes, etc – must also fulfil quality criteria, such as parking space and accessibility.

 Has sustainable tourism awareness changed in recent years?

 Sustainable purchasing is becoming more important, as companies are more and more aware of the future and sustainable alternatives.
-In a tourism context, we see that many hotel reservations for business events now require eco labeled accommodation.
+In a tourism context, we see that many hotel reservations for business events now require eco-labelled accommodation.

-Your key insights as leader in the sustainable tourism field?
+Your key insights as a leader in the sustainable tourism field?